isomerpages/moe-tanjongkatongsec/pages/Principal’s Honours List.md

 **Da Vinci Plus Programme**

-The programme is for our Secondary Two and Three Principal’s Honours List students.
-The focus of the programme is developing TK graduates who are ready to face the key driving forces of the future – globalisation, changing demographics and technological advancements.
+<p style="text-align: justify;">The programme is for our Secondary Two and Three Principal’s Honours List students.
+The focus of the programme is developing TK graduates who are ready to face the key driving forces of the future – globalisation, changing demographics and technological advancements.</p>

-In this programme, our students will embark on research projects which will sharpen their thinking processes.
+<p style="text-align: justify;">In this programme, our students will embark on research projects which will sharpen their thinking processes.
 The projects are categorised into 5 domains – Cognitive Domain, Sports and Health Domain, Arts and Aesthetics Domain, Character and Leadership Domain and Community and Citizenship Domain.
 The projects will involve student-centred questioning or inquiry and will focus on enhancing students’ 21st Century Competencies.
-This will lead to greater understanding of the discipline and students will also develop the corresponding ability to formulate patterns, correlations or similarities.
+This will lead to greater understanding of the discipline and students will also develop the corresponding ability to formulate patterns, correlations or similarities.</p>

 **Example of Da Vinci + Project**